-Several concerns are at the top of people’s lists when they file bankruptcy, and one of the top concerns is how bankruptcy affects credit.
-While it may seem illogical to some people that a person would be worried about getting back into credit after filing bankruptcy to get rid of debts you cannot pay, it is a valid concern.
+One of the top concerns of people’s lists when filing bankruptcy is how does bankruptcy affects credit.
+While it may seem illogical to some people, it is a valid concern that a person would be worried about getting back into credit after filing bankruptcy to get rid of debts you cannot pay.

 For most individuals, it is impossible to live without using some credit.
 We use credit to purchase our homes and vehicles.
 We also use credit for emergencies and sudden expenses.
-People even use credit to pay for school tuition and books, as well as purchase interview suits and work clothes for their first jobs.
+People even use credit to pay for school tuition, books, and purchase interview suits/work clothes for their first jobs.

-Because most people do not have access to large sums of money, credit is necessary to finance many of the necessities of life.
-Therefore, it is perfectly normal and expected that you would be worried about how filing bankruptcy affects credit is perfectly normal.
+Because most people do not have access to large sums of money, credit is necessary to finance.
+Therefore, being worried about how filing bankruptcy affects credit is perfectly normal.
 So, how does bankruptcy affect credit?

 Filing Bankruptcy – The Immediate Effect on Credit